top of page

 How about a little bit of history and some fun facts about measurements, units, and standards?

 Standardization of measurements started during early civilizations.
-Need for calibration arose because without standardization of measurements it was difficult to communicate and exchange measurement data.
-We have evidence that suggests early Egyptian, Middle Eastern, Indus Valley, and Greco-Roman civilizations used standard measurements in construction, weight and quantity.
-These were done based on the then available scientific methods, sometimes even using size of body parts as reference.
+The need for metrology & calibration arose because, without standardization of measurements, it was difficult to communicate and exchange measurement data.
+We have evidence that suggests early Egyptian, Middle Eastern, Indus Valley, and Greco-Roman civilizations used standard measurements in construction, weight, and quantity.
+These were done based on the then-available scientific methods, sometimes even using the size of body parts as a reference.
 We all know what a ‘foot’ is, right?

 The ‘One Measure’ plan of the English